 - Fake traffic: Bots, ad stacking, click farms, pixel stuffing — these forms of manipulating traffic are among the most prevalent forms of ad fraud.
 The solution is the advancing technology built to combat such techniques, which can detect and react to ad fraud at different stages of the transaction process.
 Says Ad Form: It can be used during the pre-bid phase to identify suspicious domains, IP addresses of the User or even Cookie ID and refuse to bid in those auctions.
 Or, if the technology does not detect a threat until after the ad has been served, it can report and not register the fake impression, logging the fraud to be avoided in future bids.

 Drive real clicks and convert more with Instapage

 A good portion of ad fraud can be prevented through advertiser diligence.
-With Instapage, you’ll not only be able to create personalized post-click experiences that turn real clicks into conversions, but you’ll also have the industry’s most advanced analytics dashboard to monitor KPIs and take ownership of your data.
+With Instapage, you’ll not only be able to create personalized landing pages that turn real clicks into conversions, but you’ll also have the industry’s most advanced analytics dashboard to monitor KPIs and take ownership of your data.

 Sign up for an Instapage 14-day free trial today.